deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 ## Operational Considerations

-Monitoring and autoscaling are essential for deployed NVIDIA NIM microservices to ensure efficient, effective, and reliable operation.
-Monitoring tracks performance metrics, detects errors, and optimizes resource utilization, while autoscaling dynamically adjusts resources to match changing workloads, ensuring the NVIDIA NIM microservices can handle sudden spikes or dips in demand.
-This enable NVIDIA NIM microservices to provide accurate and timely responses, even under heavy loads, while optimizing costs and maintaining high availability.
-In this section, we will delve into details of deploying monitoring and enabling autoscaling for NVIDIA NIM microservices.
+Monitoring and autoscaling are essential for deployed NIMs to ensure efficient, effective, and reliable operation.
+Monitoring tracks performance metrics, detects errors, and optimizes resource utilization, while autoscaling dynamically adjusts resources to match changing workloads, ensuring the NIMs can handle sudden spikes or dips in demand.
+This enable NIMs to provide accurate and timely responses, even under heavy loads, while optimizing costs and maintaining high availability.
+In this section, we will delve into details of deploying monitoring and enabling autoscaling for NIMs.

 ### Monitoring